New Zealand central bank governor says economy in sweet spot

-WELLINGTON, New Zealand (AP) — New Zealand’s new central bank governor says he has started his job with the economy in a sweet spot thanks to robust growth, high levels of employment and low inflation.
+WELLINGTON, New Zealand (AP) — New Zealand’s new central bank governor on Thursday said he’d started his job with the economy in a sweet spot thanks to robust growth, high levels of employment and low inflation.

-Reserve Bank Governor Adrian Orr on Thursday delivered his first major assessment of the economy in an outing that was closely scrutinized by economists and currency traders.
-Orr included kid’s clip art in his presentation and promised to make the bank’s work more accessible to everyday folk.
+Reserve Bank Governor Adrian Orr delivered his first major assessment of the economy in an appearance that was closely scrutinized by economists and currency traders.
+Orr included a staffer’s kid’s clip art in his presentation and promised to make the bank’s work more accessible to everyday folk.

 He elected to keep the nation’s benchmark interest rate at a low 1.75 percent, saying it would likely stay at that level for a long time to come.